73 Sights in Antwerp, Belgium (with Map and Images)

 The De Vijf Werelddelen House, in Dutch: Huis De Vijf Werelddelen, is a work by the architect Frans Smet-Verhas in 1901.
 It is considered to be one of the most original and extravagant works of Art Nouveau in Belgium and is located in Antwerp in the Flemish region.

 The former Franciscan convent is a convent in the Lange Kongostraat in Antwerp (district), built by master builder Jules Bilmeyer.
 The late neo-Gothic ensemble consists of a chapel, adjoining monastery buildings, monastery garden and accompanying garden walls.
-The planning application for the chapel dates from 1910.
-In addition to missionary work, the Franciscan missionary order of Mary was also active in education and catechesis in less well-to-do urban districts.
+The building application for the chapel dates from 1910.
+In addition to missionary work, the monastic order Franciscan-missionaries of Mary were also active in education and catechesis in less well-off urban neighborhoods.

 Wikipedia: Franciscanessenklooster in de Lange Kongostraat (NL), Heritage Website

-The Studio is a historic building located on the Mechelseplein in Antwerp, which now serves as an art house.
-Originally built as a noble city palace, it later became a hotel, a bank, and an acting school.
+The Studio is a historic building located on the Mechelseplein in Antwerp, which nowadays serves as an art house.
+Originally built as a noble city palace, it later became a hotel, a bank and an acting school.
 The building, located in Antwerp's bustling theatre district, has been operated since 2011 by arts house De Studio, which transformed it into a cultural hotspot.

 Share